-During her 20-year career as a dancer and choreographer Shauntrese has traveled all over the United States performing and choreographing in shows for dance companies, organizations, dance competitions, and events.
+During her 20+ year career as a dancer and choreographer Shauntrese has traveled all over the United States performing and choreographing in shows for dance companies, organizations, dance competitions, and events.
 Many of her former students have gone on to perform with Beyonce, Usher, and Rihanna as well as on Broadway, Professional Dance Companies, Cruise Ships, and become dance instructors themselves.
-She studied at Maryland Youth Ballet and Washington School of Ballet.
+She studied locally with Maryland Youth Ballet, Jones and Haywood Ballet Academy, and The Washington School of Ballet.
+She trained in Jazz, Tap, Lyrical, Gymnastics and Musical Theatre with Terry's School of Dance and Gymnastics as well as Frans Studio of Dance .
+While there she danced on their company teams ,and as a soloist, winning many Regional and National Titles along with numerous Overall awards.
+She recieved scholarships to Alvin Ailey, Gus Giordano and Philadanco where she trained and danced on their companies.
 Miss Shauntrese has also judged local and national competitions for dance and cheer.
 She has received numerous awards for her choreography from Overall High Scores, Top Teacher and Outstanding Studio.
-She has been a dancer and instructor for several company teams.
 Throughout her travels she tries to remain humble and give her all in everything that she does.
 Her goal is to teach and uplift students in all areas of dance.
 She wants her students to love and appreciate the art form of dance as much as she does.

 Miss Sara Bache

 Sara Bache has been dancing since 1996.
 She was the captain on the Good Counsel Poms Dance team.
-She went on to become the co-captain, captain and President of the Salisbury State Poms Dance team from 2012-2015.
+She went on to become the captain and President of the Salisbury State Poms Dance team from 2012-2015.
 She has been teaching dance for many years now and received her degree minoring in dance from Fulton School of Liberal Arts.
 Miss Sara's course work was dance appreciation, creative modern dance, ballet, jazz, and dance teaching.
 She has received many awards at dance competitions in the WMA area.
 She has taught all ages of dance teaching ballet, tap, jazz and lyrical.
-She recently participated in the Dance Teacher Summit in New York where she was able to obtain information to further her teaching career while taking class with Mia Michaels, tWitch, and Mandy Moore.
-Miss Sara is excited to join the CM Dance family and looks forward to a great dance year.
+She participated in the Dance Teacher Summit in New York where she was able to gain information to further her teaching career while taking class with Mia Michaels, tWitch, and Mandy Moore.
+Miss Sara recently obtained her certification in Acrobatic Arts and is excited for the new acro program at the studio!